russellmatbouli/belfastelixir-new-website/README.md

 2. We need to discuss the features first and iron them out.

 As this is a meetup we don't want to spend much time talking about what we are going to do.
-This is the reason for the READM, it can be amended on the flyE.
+This is the reason for the README, it can be amended on the fly.

 There is enough in this document to facilitate a meetup and to start coding a MVP.